akpw/akpw/_posts/2016-06-16-CollectionView-I.md

 In general, a good way to get into custom layouts is to start with built-in Flow Layout.
 Given it covers a large range of line-oriented layouts with notion of rows and columns, tweaking `UICollectionViewFlowLayout` is often the best and fastest way to achieve desired customizations.
 Apple strongly recommends this approach, and provides [specific scenarios for subclassing UICollectionViewFlowLayout](https://developer.apple.com/library/ios/documentation/WindowsViews/Conceptual/CollectionViewPGforIOS/UsingtheFlowLayout/UsingtheFlowLayout.html#//apple_ref/doc/uid/TP40012334-CH3-SW4).

 That is clearly no exception for our case.
-Since flow layout already comes with the concept of section headers and footers, all we need to do is to leverage it and to build on top.
+Since flow layout already comes with support for section headers and footers, all we need to do is to leverage it and to build on top.

-Before diving into implementation, there are a few things to consider regarding the very concept of global section header.
+Before diving into implementation, there are a few things to consider regarding the concept of global section header.
 Since collection view sections are data driven, shell we count on the data source to provide for our global section as well?
 Or perhaps shall it rather be treated as a static part of the layout, similar to decoration views?

 There are obviously multiple possible approaches, including the one shown at a [WWDC 2014 session: Advanced User Interfaces with Collection Views](https://developer.apple.com/videos/play/wwdc2014/232/).
 The session introduced the idea of aggregate data sources, which among many other things include support for global sections.